mstksg/inCode/copy/entries/inside.md

 I like Haskell because it lets me live inside my world.

 There are a lot of special worlds out there!

-Haskell lets me stay in those worlds, and use all of the tools I normally have when I'm not there.
+And Haskell lets me stay in those worlds, and use all of the tools I normally have when I'm not there.
 I get to transform normal tools into tools that work in my world.

 (This post is meant to be approachable by people unfamiliar with Haskell!
 That being said, if there is a concept you don't understand, feel free to